Telling People You're Socially Lonely

 What would your energy be like if you told someone you were feeling lonely?

-Would you be able to tell someone in a fairly matter-of-fact way, and come across as neutral or calm at that moment?
-Or is your loneliness bad enough that you'd be noticeably dejected, discouraged, frustrated, or pessimistic?
+Would you be able to tell someone in a matter-of-fact way, and come across as neutral or calm at that moment?
+Or is your loneliness bad enough that you'd be noticeably dejected, discouraged, frustrated, or pessimistic as you explained it?

 If you'd be visibly unhappy that's okay.
 If you don't have enough satisfying personal connections in your life, being upset about it is a totally valid reaction.
 It's just that if you're clearly in a rough spot when you tell someone, you're asking for more emotional work from them.
 It's the same as if you shared any distressing mood with another person, like depression, anxiety, or anger.